Minimum Credit Requirements

 General Work Study

-Health/Physical Education Option: The district allows students to be released from one semester of Physical Education during the sophomore year when students are required to take Health Education.
+Health/Physical Education Option: The district allows students to be released from one semester of Physical Education during the school year (not Summer School) during the sophomore year when students are required to take Health Education.
 This reduces the total number of Physical Education credits required for graduation from eight (8) to seven (7).
 Students may choose to take this semester of Physical Education as an elective and count that credit toward the total required for graduation but cannot substitute it for Physical Education courses in the junior and/or senior year.

 Dance/Physical Education Option: Fine Arts Dance may always be taken in addition to P.E.
 During a student’s sophomore, junior and senior years, it may be taken instead of P.E.
 During sophomore year, a full year of dance fulfills both the P.E. and Fine Arts requirement.